sanju-nair/sanju-nair.github.io/index.md

 **Target:** System Admins (Ops) | **Role:** Principal PM | **Impact:** 📉 -70% Support Tickets

 **The Challenge:**
 The Java Management Service (JMS) manages massive estates (300k+ instances), but the initial setup was a major churn point.
-Enterprise admins struggled with complex agent configuration, leading to high failure rates and a flood of support tickets.
-We needed to reduce "Time-to-First-Value" to unlock adoption.
+Enterprise admins struggled with complex agent configuration, leading to high failure rates.

 **The Solution:**
 I shifted the strategy from "Documentation-Reliant" to "Self-Serve Activation."
-I led the development of a **smart agent installer** with pre-packaged dependencies and built-in diagnostics, coupled with a redesigned **guided onboarding flow**.
-This proactively caught errors before they reached Support.
+I led the development of a **smart agent installer** with pre-packaged dependencies and automated diagnostics, coupled with a redesigned **guided onboarding flow**.

 **The Results:**
 * ✅ **80% reduction** in total setup time.